ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 ## Step 7: Set up a custom connector in the Security & Compliance Center

 The final step is to set up the custom connector in the Security & Compliance Center that will import data from your Facebook Business pages to a specified mailbox in Office 365.
-After you successfully complete this step, the Office 365 Import service will starting importing data from your Facebook Business pages to Office 365.
+After you successfully complete this step, the Office 365 Import service will start the process of importing data from your Facebook Business pages to Office 365.

 For step-by-step instructions, see [Set up a custom connector in the Security & Compliance Center](deploy-facebook-connector.md#step-7-set-up-a-custom-connector-in-the-security--compliance-center).